Seed of the woman

-Seed of the woman or offspring of the woman (זַרְעָ֑הּ) is a phrase from the Book of Genesis: as a result of the serpent's temptation of Eve, which resulted in the fall of man, God announces (in Genesis 3:15) that he will put an enmity between the seed of the serpent and the seed of the woman.
+Seed of the woman or offspring of the woman (זַרְעָ֑הּ) is a phrase from the Book of Genesis: as a result of the serpent's temptation of Eve, which resulted in the fall of man, God announces (in Genesis 3:15) that he will put enmity between the seed of the serpent and the seed of the woman.
 In Christianity, this verse is known as the protoevangelium, and is interpreted as a prophecy of the coming of Jesus.
-In Judaism, the "seed of the woman" is taken as a collective reference to mankind in general.
+In Judaism, the "seed of the woman" is taken as a collective reference to humankind in general.

 Source text

 In Genesis 3, Eve is tempted by a serpent to disobey God's orders and eat from the tree of the knowledge of good and evil.
 When confronted by God, she blames the serpent for her actions.
 God therefore curses the serpent to crawl on its belly and eat dust, and adds: